webqit/oohtml/README.md

 Data binding is the concept of having a mechanism that declaratively drives the UI from application data, ensuring that the relevant parts of the UI are *automatically* updated as application state changes.

 OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `binding` attribute!
-And there's one more: Stateful Scripts which brings the most advanced form of reactivity to HTML!
+And there's one more: Quantum Scripts which brings the most advanced form of reactivity to HTML!

 ### Discrete Data-Binding